deepsense-ai/seahorse/docs/examples.md

    * Put <code>0</code> in the **SEED** parameter - the split operation itself is not deterministic.
      You can put any value here - it will split the dataset differently, but in the same proportions.

-5. Use linear regression algorithm
+5. Use the linear regression algorithm
    * Drag [Linear Regression](operations/linear_regression.html) to your canvas
    * In the **FEATURES COLUMN** section:
      * Click **Edit selection**, this will open selection window for **FEATURES COLUMN** parameter